Table-R1: Inference-Time Scaling for Table Reasoning: Experiment

 \paragraph{Task-level Ablation.} To investigate cross-task generalization, we train Table-R1 exclusively on the TQA dataset and evaluate its performance on TFV and FF-TQA tasks.
 Interestingly, models trained solely on TQA exhibit notable performance gains on TFV, indicating that the reasoning capabilities required for TFV are closely aligned with those developed for short-answer TQA.
 In contrast, no significant improvement is observed on FF-TQA, likely due to the distinct reasoning and answer generation skills required for free-form responses, which are not adequately covered by TQA training.
 These results highlight the varying degrees of transferability among table reasoning tasks and emphasize the need for targeted training to achieve robust generalization.

 \paragraph{Format Ablation.} We assess the role of explicit reasoning format supervision by removing the format reward during training.
 This ablation reduces training stability and slightly lowers in-domain performance.
 More notably, generalization suffers: while TFV scores may improve, performance on short-answer TQA and FF-TQA declines, sometimes even below baseline, indicating that format supervision is crucial for transferable reasoning.
-We also test inference-time control by restricting the initial output token to \texttt{<think>} or \texttt{<answer>}.
-However, this constraint does not alter the model’s internal reasoning or task performance, showing that inference-time decoding tricks cannot substitute for training with flexible reasoning formats.